WITCHCLIFFE ECO VILLAGE

 Authority to construct the proposed sewer network, wastewater treatment facility, irrigation storage lagoon and irrigation plantation were gained in November 2019 with TMC Witchcliffe Pty Ltd granted a Water License (ERA) to provide sewer services and supply of non potable water.

-Civil works commenced February 2020 with the project timeline for stage 1 of the waste water plant to be fully operational February 2021.
+Civil works commenced February 2020 with the project timeline for stage 1 of the facility to be fully operational February 2021.
+Delays due to weather conditions has delayed construction of the water recovery facility now planned to commence January 2021, completion June 2021.

 Construction of 30ML irrigation lagoon March 2020.
 Vasse Civil